ConsciousCode/espresso/README.md

 * `after` is just above `;` to the left, tighter binding to the right (and it can accept a block instead)

 ## Variables
-`("var" | "const") uvalue [":" expr] ["=" expr]`
+`("var" | "const") lvalue [":" expr] ["=" expr]`

-Variables are declared using a type qualifier and a comma-separated list of uvalues each with an optional type annotation and optional assignment.
+Variables are declared using a type qualifier and a comma-separated list of lvalues each with an optional type annotation and optional assignment.
 All declarations are hoisted to block scope.
-Variables can be used as an rvalue, in which case they evaluate to the last value.
+Variables can be used as an rvalue, in which case they evaluate to the last assigned value.

 Variable declarations are dvalue expressions, meaning they can also be decorated.

 ## Control flow

-### If then else
+### If-then-else
 `if cond ["then"] expr ["else" expr]`

 Conditionally execute one block or another.
 As an rvalue, it evaluates to the block which executes (or `none` if the `else` block should execute but doesn't exist).

 ### Loops
 Loops in a statement position execute as normal.
 Loops in an expression position evaluate to an invoked generator.
-All loops support two additional structures, `then` and `else`, which appear in that order.
+All loops support two additional control structures, `then` and `else`, which appear in that order.
 If a loop iteration evaluates to the global signal `delete`, the result is not included in the sequence.

 All loops may optionally be followed by a `then` block and/or an `else` block.
 A `then` block executes when the loop exits normally (and the condition is false) whereas the else block executes when the loop is exited prematurely, with no guarantee that the condition is false.
 Note that the `then` block fills the place of Python's loop else block while the `else` block is a new construct representing an unusual exit from the loop with break.

-#### Loop while
+#### Loop-while
 `["loop" always] ["while" cond body] ["then" then] ["else" else]`

 This is equivalent to the following C: